JohnSnowLabs/spark-nlp/docs/en/annotators.md

 Allows loading, saving and setting word embeddings for annotators.

-En embeddings reference, or embeddingsRef, is a user-given name for annotators to lookup the embeddings database.
+An embeddings reference, or embeddingsRef, is a user-given name for annotators to lookup the embeddings database.
 Since Spark NLP 2.0, embeddings are annotators on its own, however, certain use cases may require multiple embedding annotators, and you might not want to duplicate the database on all of them.
 Hence, you can use reference in combination with the param `setIncludeEmbeddings(false)` to refer to the same database without loading them.
 In the future, some annotators might also need random access to the embeddings database, so they might take an embeddingsRef, apart from the pipeline annotator.